Asset Exchange Management

 - Your customer wants asset tracking abilities but, for reasons like patient privacy or business confidentiality, wants to keep the movement of your assets private.

-- Your customer or supplier already uses TrackAbout and you both want to increase efficiencies and reduce costs.
+- Your customer or supplier already uses TrackAbout and you both want to increase efficiencies and reduce costs between asset management systems.

 Avoid Duplicate Costs